broeker/cosmos/README.md

 * **Markdown and Emoji friendly** 🦔 -- support for footnotes, custom containers, anchors, and emoji!
 * **Flexible** 💪 -- disable features you don't need (like contact forms or blogs), or add new features like Netlify serverless functions

 You can use Cosmos for simple documentation sites, developer blogs, to sketch out a new idea, or for whatever suits your fancy.
 Cosmos is named in honor of the great communicator [Carl Sagan](https://en.wikipedia.org/wiki/Carl_Sagan) and his ability to explain complex ideas clearly through words and illustrations.

+* Enable Identity in Netlify site dashboard -- Site settings > Identity

+* Site settings > Identity : External providers > Add providers (Github/Google) with default settings

+* Site settings > Identity : Git Gateway > Enable